-Watch video and scroll through the images
+Watch the videos and scroll through the slides

 Congratulations to Jennifer Beckles who received certification in Crime Scene Technology from Palm Beach State College on December 19, 2014.

 Now, along with being a fine interpreter of the American Song Book, Jennifer is a certified crime scene investigator.

 MORE AMAZING MUSICWOMEN!

 Maestra Renee Baker will conduct the premiere performance of Roy Harris’ Bicentennial Symphony including orchestra, chorus, and solo male and female narrators on January 17, 2015, as centerpiece of the 150th Anniversary celebration of the 13th Amendment to the U.S. Constitution, ending slavery, at Luckman Fine Arts Complex in Los Angeles.
 The chorus driven score has text from the Preamble to the Constitution, Gettysburg Address, Emancipation Proclamation, and original text.
 The solo male narrator is Bass-Baritone Donnie Ray Albert and Soprano Renee Baker is the female narrator.
 Maestra Baker’s credits include composer, painter, poet, and violinist/violist.
 The roles of conductor and female narrator by Maestra Baker for the Los Angeles premiere of the Bicentennial Symphony are unprecedented in music annals.
 This is a co-production of CSULA Department of Music, Theater, Dance and MusicUNTOLD supported by the Employee Community Fund of the Boeing Company and Colburn Foundation.